SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Alpha thalassemia X-linked intellectual disability syndrome

-Mutations may destabilize the ATRX protein or affect its interactions with other proteins.
-These changes prevent the ATRX protein from effectively regulating gene expression.
+Pathogenic variants disrupt the normal function of the ATRX protein.
+As a result, the protein cannot effectively regulate gene expression.
 Reduced activity of the HBA1 and HBA2 genes causes a blood disorder called alpha thalassemia.
-Abnormal expression of additional genes likely causes developmental delay, distinctive facial features, and the other signs and symptoms of alpha thalassemia X-linked intellectual disability syndrome.
+Abnormal activity of other genes likely causes intellectual disabilities, distinctive facial features, and the other signs and symptoms of alpha thalassemia X-linked intellectual disability syndrome.

 More About This Health Condition